-In 2009 and before, all records linked to person in GES.Nmaction data file used.
-If no records, then value is 0.
-If there is single record, then that SAS code used.
-If multiple records, then the minimum SAS code for all the records, with the exception that if SAS code 0 is one of the values, it is excluded from the calculation (all other values take precedence over 0).
+Prior to 2002, this value is data entered.
+From 2002 to 2009, Person.ACTION is rolled up from the Nmaction data file which allows multiple actions of a non-motorist to be recorded.
+All records linked to a person in the Nmaction data file are used.
+For all years the value is assigned using the following process: If there are no records, then the code 0 is assigned.
+If there is a single record, then that SAS code for that record is assigned.
+If there are multiple records, then the minimum SAS code of all the records is assigned, with the exception that if SAS code 0 is one of the values, it is excluded from the calculation (all other values take precedence over 0).